 A "carer" is defined as anyone of any age who looks after a family member, partner or friend who needs help because of their illness, frailty, disability, a mental health problem or an addiction, and who cannot cope without their support.
-The care they give is unpaid.
+The care they give is unpaid. identify as a carer as they may not ne anything more than access to univers services and their existing support network.
+For others, however, the carin role can have a significant impact on their employment, finances, relationsh and their own health and wellbeing.

-Most individuals will provide care and support for a loved one at a given stage in our lives, but the length and intensity of that experience will vary greatly.
+Most of us will provide care and support for a loved one at a given stage in our lives, but the length and intensity of that experience will vary greatly.